petergdoyle/vagrant-recipes/VagrantBoxes/README.md

 - set up the root password as 'vagrant'
 - set up the vagrant user as 'administrator' and set password to vagrant
 - **turn on networking!**

+**Note:** you need to changes these passwords on running vm instances or you have created a terrible security leak.

 ### Once the VM is created and rebooted then log in and make the following changes: